1st Dorsetshire Artillery Volunteers: 1917

 123rd Siege Bty served with Third Army at the Battle of Arras and then in July it moved to Fifth Army, whose heavy guns were engaged in a long artillery duel with the Germans in preparation for the Third Ypres Offensive.
 Slowly the British got the upper hand, and a large proportion of German guns were out of action when the infantry attacked on 31 July.
 However, the offensive bogged down through the summer and autumn of 1917.
 123rd Siege Bty was joined by a section from the newly-arrived 414th Siege Bty in August, in preparation for bringing the battery up to a strength of six 6-inch howitzers; however it does not appear that the additional guns arrived until 19 February 1918.

 Second Army HQ took over the faltering offensive in September, and the battery came under its control.
 The Battles of the Menin Road, Polygon Wood and Broodseinde were highly successful because of the weight of artillery brought to bear on German positions.
 But as the offensive continued British batteries were clearly observable from the Passchendaele Ridge and were subjected to counter-battery (CB) fire, while their own guns sank into the mud and became difficult to aim and fire.

-On 13 November the battery transferred to 88th HAG; by now HAG allocations were becoming more fixed, and in December the 88th was converted into a permanent RGA brigade.
+On 13 November, the battery was transferred to 88th HAG; by now HAG allocations were becoming more fixed and, in December, the 88th was converted into a permanent RGA brigade.
 123rd Siege Bty stayed with it until the Armistice a year later.
 88th Brigade and 123rd Siege Bty were with Third Army for its surprise attack with tanks at the Battle of Cambrai.